Budget Itemizer

 So I started trying to build a prototype.
 I wasn’t using machine learning — I was crudely reconstructing pattern recognition from the DOM.
 The actual page structure can be very complex with arcane HTML built from various rendering methods, often producing unreadable code that gives no real indication of structure.
 What ended up working was hard-coded, brittle structure recognition (this div, that id) specific to the retailers I was using.
 It was only going to go so far — those structures could change at any time, and there are millions of small retailers and Shopify stores.
 A constant game of whack-a-mole.

-What I learned: The real value was in seeing the data visually.
-The spatial layout of a receipt communicates relationships that the DOM tree doesn’t.
+What I learned: The value was in seeing the receipt — its spatial layout carries relationships the DOM tree doesn’t.

 Attempt 2: PDF capture + full LLM extraction